-Lemon Cheesecake Bliss Balls are zesty and delicious!
+Lemon Cheesecake Bliss Balls are full of flavour and delicious!
 They are chocolate covered lemon cheesecake balls that simply melt in your mouth.
+With a fresh zesty-ness about them they will fly off the plate as soon as the eaters have them within sight!

-Lemon is such a delicious ingredient to cook with.
+- Citrus ingredient: lemon is such a delicious ingredient to cook with.
+The aroma, the freshness, the bright yellow colour!

 The ingredients that you will need to make the recipe are shown in the photo below.
-There are 2 amounts of white chocolate shown as we use some to coat the balls and some to decorate.
+Please refer to the printable recipe card for specific ingredient measurements and detailed instructions.

 As you can see, the recipe calls for: